List of Alias characters: Fictional biography

-Rambaldi (1444–1496), an artist, alchemist, engineer, mystic, and renaissance man in the vein of Da Vinci, served as chief architect to Pope Alexander Sextus.
+Rambaldi (1444–1496), an artist, alchemist, engineer, mystic, and renaissance man in the vein of Da Vinci, served as chief architect to Pope Alexander VI.

 Rambaldi was born in Parma, educated by Vespertine monks, and worked as a student of the arts until he was 12.
-During his travels to Rome when he was 18, he met Cardinal Rodericus and was retained privately as an architect, consultant and prophet when Rodericus of Borgia (Borja) became Pope in 1492.
+During his travels to Rome when he was 18, he met Cardinal Rodericus of Borgia (Borja) and was later retained privately as an architect, consultant and prophet when Rodericus became Pope in 1492.

 His writings and plans are written in multiple languages ranging from Italian and Demotic hybrids to elusive mixtures of symbols (pre-masonic cipher encryptions).
 Rambaldi also created the earliest known watermark which he used on all of his documents: a naked eye, visible only when viewed under black light, known as the eye of Rambaldi, which helped distinguish original works from forgeries many years later.
 His waterpapers were all handmade from a unique polymer fiber.

 Despite Borgia's benevolence, Rambaldi and his works never became famous due to Archdeacon Claudio Vespertini, who feared the revolutionary implications of the technologies defined in Rambaldi's belief system: Rambaldi believed that science would someday allow us to know God.
 Vespertini attempted to pursue and destroy everything he could find and keep the name of Rambaldi "invisible".

 When Alexander VI died in 1503, Vespertini ordered that the name Rambaldi be erased from all inscriptions between 1470 and 1496 and his workshop in Rome destroyed.
 Rambaldi himself was excommunicated for heresy and sentenced to death by flame.
 However, Rambaldi died in the winter of 1496, a lonely man without a known surviving heir.

 Not long after his death, a second workshop was discovered in San Lazzaro and was destroyed by the Vatican.
 Plans and sketches were sold and traded as if without value during a private auction.
-These plans have since been located, starting in the 15th century and continuing to recent years, around Italy, France, Eastern Europe and the former Soviet Union.
+These plans were later located, starting in the 15th century and continuing to recent years, around Italy, France, Eastern Europe and the former Soviet Union.
 Plans were also found in private collections and museum warehouses.
-During the Third Reich, documents interpreting his designs and teachings were highly sought-after.
+During the Third Reich, documents interpreting his designs and teachings were highly sought after.
 It was during this time that the nickname Nostravinci arose among auctioneering circles.
 The design directive for many of these drawings remains unclear to this day and has inspired some impressive forgeries, even prime examples of digital piracy.
 However the eye of Rambaldi was proven to be the only accurate method to identify genuine artifacts.